kevingarabedian/gpt_peer_review/README.md

 // Scan for pull requests to add review, you can set this to poll periodically, or you can implment a trigger such as pubsub, or webhook if desired. await reviewer.CheckForNewPullRequestsAndPostComments("your-repository-name");
 ```

-## Disclaimer

-Use at your own risk.
-This is a proof of concept project and is not intended for production use.
-It is for educational and entertainment purposes only.